DANC 105 Introduction to Performance Studies

 THEA 360 Independent Study

 Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
 Sponsorship by a faculty member in the program/department and permission of the chair are required.
-Working under faculty direction, students may select: THEA 360 A Stage Management THEA 360 B Assistant Director THEA 360 C Dramaturgy THEA 360 D Directing THEA 360 E Assistant Design in the Area of Focus THEA 360 F Design Students may register for no more than one independent study per semester.
-Normally offered every semester.
-Staff.
+Working under faculty direction, students may select: THEA 360 A Stage Management; THEA 360 B Assistant Director; THEA 360 C Dramaturgy; THEA 360 D Directing; THEA 360 E Assistant Design in the Area of Focus; THEA 360 F Design.

 THEA 362 Advanced Acting

-Students deepen their craft of acting by exploring the techniques of Constantin Stanislavski and Michael Chekhov.
-Class work focuses of a psycho-physical acting approach, in which students expand their imagination, explore their impulses, and creatively integrate their bodies and voices.
+Students deepen their craft of acting by exploring the techniques of Constantin Stanislavski, Michael Chekhov, Lloyd Richards and various other acting practitioners.
+Class work focuses on a psycho-physical acting approach, in which students expand their imagination, explore their impulses, and creatively integrate their bodies and voices.
 The course emphasizes ensemble-building techniques to strengthen cooperative skills.
-Throughout the course there is a sustained focus on text analysis; this practice is used to identify given circumstances and objectives, ultimately leading to options and choices for the actor.
+Throughout the course there is a sustained focus on text analysis; this practice is used to identify actions, given circumstances and objectives, ultimately leading to options and choices for the actor.
+Learned techniques are to be applied in all studio performances: an assigned scene and a student chosen monologue.
 Prerequisite(s): THEA 261.

 THEA 365 Special Topics